-Kane has opened up about one of the most defining moments of his career, revealing that the decision to remove his iconic mask in 2003 was something he personally pushed for rather than a directive from WWE.
+Kane has reflected on one of the most pivotal creative decisions of his WWE career, revealing that the move to unmask in 2003 came directly from him rather than being a company directive.

 āIt was my idea.
 I talked to Vince about it,ā Kane said. āMy perspective was as a performer.
 I felt that being under the mask, I donāt want to say run its course, because it was a really cool character.
 It still worked.
 But there were constraints, limitations that put on me.
 Obviously the biggest ones, I couldnāt use my face to show people emotion, which is the most important thing.
 I just didnāt talk.
 I talked more when I had the mouthless mask, but I still wasnāt talking that much.
 And I just felt that I could do more, and I felt that I was kind of being stifled.ā